zEdS15B3GCwq/KOS-StockCamera/README.md

 called once per tick to update the camera position.
 Initially this will return a `DONOTHING` delegate.
 Set it back to `DONOTHING` to stop the automatic position updates.

+## MAPCAMERA

+* `SETFILTER(string, boolean)` - Sets whether objects of a given type should be visible in map mode.
+See `FILTERNAMES` for a list of valid names.
+* `GETFILTER(string)` - returns a boolean indicating whether objects of the specified type are visible.
+See `FILTERNAMES` for a list of valid names.
+* `COMMNETMODE` - get, set - string - Gets or sets the current commnet display mode.
+See `COMMNETNAMES` for a list of valid modes.
+* `PITCH` or `CAMERAPITCH` - get, set - scalar - gets or sets the pitch angle of the camera, relative to the ecliptic plane.
+* `HDG` or `HEADING` or `CAMERAHDG` - get, set - scalar - gets or sets the camera heading (yaw)
+* `DISTANCE` or `CAMERADISTANCE` - get, set - scalar - returns the camera distance from the camera pivot, in meters.
+Note that mapview will enforce certain limits on this value.
+* `POSITION` or `CAMERAPOSITION` - get, set - vector - gets or sets the position of the camera, in ship-raw coordinates.
+Note that the camera will always be facing towards the pivot point.
+* `TARGET` - get, set - [vessel, body, node] - gets or sets the pivot object.
+May be a vessel, body, or node.
+* `FILTERNAMES` - get - list - returns a list of the valid filter names for use with `SETFILTER` and `GETFILTER`
+* `COMMNETNAMES` - get - list - returns a list of the valid commnet display mode names for use with `COMMNETMODE`

 # Building